IntersectMBO/plutus/docs/ethereum-contracts/README.md

 ### Popular contracts by revenue in August 2019

+Despite the title, I think these are actually the cumulative revenues up to August 2019, not just the revenue in the last month.
+Many of the contracts in the table haven't been accessed for months.

 |Rank|Change            | Address     |Name             |Symbol         |ERC20|Transactions |Uniques|"Revenues" in Ether|"Revenues" in USD|
 |----|------------------|-------------|-----------------|---------------|-----|-------------|-------|-------------------|-----------------|